jrpool/jsonresume-theme-a11y/README-workflowb.md

 ### Schema

 This schema describes how you can use the a11y format to make decisions about your résumé.

+This section is designed to be more of a reference document than a tutorial.
+You may want to look at it quickly and return to it to look things up, rather than read it carefully from start to end.
+Opening a sample `-a11y.json` file and looking up anything in it that puzzles you may be more productive.

 #### Language (`lang`)